RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/upgrading.md

 -   To upgrade your cluster to v4.5, your cluster must first be on 4.4.
 -   To upgrade your cluster to v5.0, your cluster must first be on 4.4.2 or above
--   [To upgrade your cluster to v5.2, your cluster must first be on 4.5 or above]{style="font-weight: 400;"}
+-   To upgrade your cluster to v5.2, your cluster must first be on 4.5 or above

 Note: A Redis Enterprise Software cluster upgrade is considered to be "ongoing" when nodes within a cluster have mixed versions.
 The upgrade